In new memoir, Sen. Tim Scott discusses the GOP, goals and political grace - NewsBreak

 Elaine Chao, Trump's former Transportation Secretary, met with the January 6 panel, per CNN.
 Chao, who is also Mitch McConnell's wife, swiftly resigned the day after the Capitol breach.
 Chao was reportedly in talks to invoke the 25th amendment to remove Trump from office at the time.
 Donald Trump's former...

-Former VP Dick Cheney calls Donald Trump a ‘coward’ in new ad
+Dick Cheney calls Trump greatest threat US ever faced in campaign ad for daughter Liz

-Former Vice President Dick Cheney calls Donald Trump a “coward” in a new TV ad in support of his daughter Liz Cheney’s re-election campaign.
-The ad comes as Cheney is in a hotly contested congressional race against Trump-backed attorney Harriet Hageman.Aug.
-5, 2022.

-At CPAC, Ted Cruz says Republicans ‘spend too much time preaching to the choir’
+Former Vice President Dick Cheney came out swinging against Donald Trump and the “MAGA” wing of the GOP in an ad released by his daughter, Congresswoman Liz Cheney as she faces the toughest election of her political career.Mr Cheney held nothing back in his criticism of the former president, who he blamed for leading a violent attempt to overthrow the lawful US government and labeled the greatest threat to the United States in the more than two-century history of the republic."In our nation’s 246-year history, there has never been an individual who is a greater threat to our republic...

 Joe's free vacation!
 The Bidens take over $20m sprawling South Carolina beachfront estate owned by Democrat donor who backed Obama and Kamala - and has just donated to Liz Cheney's primary fund